asamerry/Optimization-Programs/README.md

 - Conjugate-Gradient
 - Kaczmarz's Algorithm

-This programs are not necessarily programmatically optimized, but they do all do their jobs mathematically under the constraints outlined under each method.
+These scripts are not necessarily programmatically optimized, but they do all do their jobs mathematically under the standard constraints outlined for each method.